cookiecutter/cookiecutter-django/docs/websocket.rst

 Websocket
 =========

 You can enable web sockets if you select ``use_async`` option when creating a project.
-That indicates whether the project should use web sockets with Uvicorn + Gunicorn.
+That indicates whether the project can use web sockets with Uvicorn + Gunicorn.

 Usage
 -----